Okkonen-GitHub/Sbot/readme.md

 - Using [serenity](https://github.com/serenity-rs/serenity)
-- Tokio & other useful libs
+- Tokio & other useful libs (see [cargo.toml](https://github.com/Okkonen-GitHub/Sbot/blob/main/Cargo.toml))

 ### Running the bot

-- Create and configure a .env file in the root directory as shown in the env-example.md
+- Create and configure a .env file in the root directory as shown in the [.env.example](https://github.com/Okkonen-GitHub/Sbot/blob/main/.env.example)

 #### development